 It stands to reason that an educated society is a benefit for all.
 I am, therefore, at a loss.
-The per-verbal "We" spends a lot of time liking and forwarding memes and blog posts on Facebook and the likes to spread the word of our discontent.
+The proverbial "we" spends a lot of time liking and forwarding memes and blog posts on Facebook and similar mediums in order to spread the word of our discontent.
 It reaches many and quickly.
 I have worn many hats across my teaching career thus far.
-As class sizes balloon and so called enrollment shrinks I have been shuffled from position to position and been forced to adapted like a chameleon.
+As class sizes balloon and enrolment numbers allegedly shrink, I have been shuffled from position to position and been forced to adapted like a chameleon.

-I am currently a technology teacher so I get the social media thing.
+I am currently a technology teacher, so I get the social media thing.
 I am, however, shocked that this seems to be where it ends.
 We pass around these blog posts and memes to spread the word but that never goes anywhere.
-It becomes some funny picture of Christy Clark talking about Education while enrolling her son in private school.
-I understand the intention but as British Columbians, as Canadians, where is our follow through?
+It becomes some funny picture of Christy Clark talking about education while enrolling her son in private school.
+I understand the intention but as British Columbians, and as Canadians, where is our follow-through?

-Why is that we are content to let teachers and other unions stand out in front and fight for the rights of everyone?
+Why is it that we are content to let teachers and other unions stand out in front and fight for the rights of everyone?
 Why are there not more people out there doing something about this?
 Teachers take a pay cut, while attempting to keep all students caught up and ready for year end.
-They have worked all year planning for things like track meets and year end field trips and when they are in jeopardy teachers are to blame for their selfish want of better working conditions.
+They have worked all year planning for things like track meets and year end field trips.
+When these privileges are in jeopardy, teachers are to blame for their selfish want of better working conditions.

-Instead of just passing along the blog posts and the memes.
-Join the teachers on the picket line, write letters to the Ministry of Education demanding they stop this nonsense, and let me and the 45,000 other teachers in this province get back to doing what we are trained to do and that is teach.
+Instead of just passing along the blog posts and the memes, join the teachers on the picket line, write letters to the Ministry of Education demanding they stop this nonsense, and let me and the 45,000 other teachers in this province get back to doing what we are trained to do, and that is teach.